 Is the Chinese Yuan fully convertible?

-There's no clear yes/no answer to this as in fact, there are two yuans.
+There's no clear yes/no answer to this.
+In fact, there are two yuans.
 Besides the widely known CNY there is the off-shore CNH.
-CNH is not regulated and is de facto fully convertible, at least for transactions outside of mainland China, most predominantly in Hong Kong and Singapore.
-As soon as it crosses the borders to China the same regulations set by the Chinese central bank and SAFE, the Chinese Safe Administration of Foreign Exchange, apply.
+CNH is not regulated and is de facto fully convertible.
+That is, for transactions outside of mainland China, such as in Hong Kong and Singapore.
+If the transaction involves a party inside China, the regulations set by the Chinese central bank and SAFE, the Chinese Safe Administration of Foreign Exchange, apply.

-So, there's still a lot of regulation and accompanying restrictions around moving CNH from off-shore to on-shore mainland China.
-Due to the recent economic problems in China, the Central Bank has put some more restrictions.
-This also means that transferring money into China becomes more expensive and cumbersome for banks and companies.
+So, there's still a lot of regulation and restrictions attached to moving CNH from off-shore to on-shore mainland China.
+Due to the recent economic problems in China, the Central Bank has increased the restrictions.
+This also means that transferring money into China has become more expensive and cumbersome for banks and companies.

 We expect that full convertibility of the Chinese Yuan will be off the table until at least 2018.

-Free Virtual Bank Account for Exporters to Europe
+Virtual Bank Account: a workaround for Exporters to Europe

 When your business is exporting to Europe, the contracts and invoices with your customers are most often set in Euros.
 The Euro is freely convertible, but during the payment process to your local bank you're likely to get an exchange rate between 3 and 6% from the mid-market rate.
-These spread costs are always taken by the exporter.
+Ultimately, these high spread costs shrink the margins of the exporter.
 With B2B Pay, you can get a free virtual bank account in Europe which will allow your customers to make a free SEPA payment.
-B2B Pay will consequently send the money to your local bank account for a fee of 1%.
+B2B Pay will subsequently forward the money to your local bank account for a 1% fee.